 Set in a quiet street in Sandringham, the original building had two poorly executed kitchen and bathroom renovations at the back.
 In addition, a garage and storage lean-to was taking up a large part of the north facing garden and creating drainage issues.
-The clients wanted a design sympathetic to the existing house aesthetic and layout but incorporate elements that reminded of them of their previous dwelling.
-They also wanted to include items that house had lacked, such as a large area to cook and entertain plus space for their teenage children to retreat to.
+The clients wanted a design sympathetic to the existing house aesthetic and layout that incorporated elements from their previous dwelling.
+They also wanted to include items their previous house had lacked; such as a large area to cook and entertain plus space for their teenage children to retreat to.

 :Major renovation: Interior design: Planning restrictions: Landscaping design: Spatial design